Yorkshire/Oscar-HW/Assignment1.md

 Assignment

-What is the DOM and what purpose does it serve? domain object M - helps track objects
+What is the DOM and what purpose does it serve? domain object Model - helps track objects

 What types are the following variables?